SatrunsDream/DSC148-Project/README.md

 ## 1 Dataset
 ### 1.1 Identify a dataset
-The dataset we will be using is
+The datasets we will be using are

 **[usa real estate data](https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset/data) (2,226,382 entries): This dataset contains Real Estate listings in the US broken by State and zip code**
 * `brokered by`: (categorically encoded agency/broker)